 The Daggett Equestrian Center, just minutes from campus, opened in Fall 2005 featuring indoor and outdoor arenas, 52 stalls, and classrooms.
-Downhill and cross country skiing areas are located a short distance from campus.
+The Jericho Hill Fields site is the training site for men's and women's cross country teams.
+The football team occasionally practices on the grass, in season.
+Men's and women's rugby (club sport) also uses Jericho.
+In the winter, cross-country skiers use the trails.
+Downhill and additional cross country skiing areas are located a short distance from campus.